ember-learn/ember-blog/content/ember-released-7-3.md

 ## Ember.js 7.3

-Ember.js 7.3 introduces one new feature, `tracked()` being usable outside of classes per [RFC #1071](https://rfcs.emberjs.com/id/1071-overload-tracked-for-non-class-use/), includes some internal restructuring that lets bundlers drop a lot more unused code from `ember-source`, and ships eight bugfixes.
+Ember.js 7.3 introduces one new feature per [RFC #1071](https://rfcs.emberjs.com/id/1071-overload-tracked-for-non-class-use/): `tracked` can now be used outside of classes, and, arguably more importantly, both forms of `tracked` let you configure equality so that setting a value to what it already was no longer triggers a re-render.
+The release also includes some internal restructuring that lets bundlers drop a lot more unused code from `ember-source`, and ships eight bugfixes.
 There are no new deprecations.

 ### `tracked()` outside of classes